 - The exam is held once each semester, in late October and mid-to-late March.
 It is not offered in summer.

 - Students or their home departments will pay a $50 fee to either the Department of Spanish or the Department of World Languages and Literatures at the time of registering for the exam.
-See Madeline Alonso in 419 Sprau for processing.
+See Dr. Patricia Montilla in 509a Sprau for processing.

-- Please contact Dr. Natalio Ohanna to schedule an exam in Spanish.
+- Please contact Dr. Patricia Montilla to schedule an exam in Spanish.
 For other languages, contact the appropriate faculty member.

 Format and grading